Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 How do they balance performance and durability?

-That is why hybrid training needs more structure than a typical gym split.
+That is why a hybrid training program needs more structure than a typical gym split, and why most generic plans labeled "hybrid" fall apart inside a few weeks.

-Can someone build muscle and improve endurance at the same time?
+Can you build muscle and improve endurance at the same time?

 The biggest factors are: